fs3120/fiji-quran/README.md

 # Fiji Qur'an

-Read qur'an with its tafsir with ease.
+Read qur'an and its tafsir with ease.

 ## Deployment